Original Sterling Silver Designs Since 1983

 Other benefits include life insurance and pension fund contributions.
 Employees have a total of 25 paid days off for vacation and religious holidays.
 (There are Hindu, Muslim and Christian employees, with each taking different holidays according to their traditions).
 Additional unpaid leave is granted if needed.
 The standard workweek is 40 hours.

-Silver Charms made in Thailand are a growing segment of our business.
-These popular items are made at a production facility in Bangkok that we began working with in 2002.
+We began working in Thailand in 2002.
 Since that time, our collection of Thai silver charms has expanded from a handful of items to hundreds.
-We selected our supplier based on the quality of their work and our confidence that they pay fair wages and provide other important benefits to their workers.
+We select our suppliers based on the quality of their work and our confidence that they pay fair wages and provide other important benefits to their workers.

 Thailand and Indonesia (where Bali is located) are the two largest economies in Southeast Asia but the people of Thailand enjoy a higher standard of living.
 When adjusted for purchasing power parity, the GDP per capita in Thailand is almost double that of Indonesia, though still far below the United States.
 The unemployment rate in Thailand in 2008 was only 2.1% (8.9% Indonesia, 9.7%USA) creating competition for skilled workers.
 The residents in Bangkok also have a higher standard of living than anywhere else in the country.